aertslab/SCENIC/vignettes/FAQ.md

 We recommended to download the databases using zsync_curl (https://resources.aertslab.org/cistarget/help.html).
 Once you have the files, make sure the sha256sum match the reported ones (https://resources.aertslab.org/cistarget/databases/sha256sum.txt).

-You can also check whether you are using the latest R feather package (versions older than 0.3.1 are more likely to crash due to this error).
+You can also check whether you are using the latest R feather package (versions older than 0.3.1 are more likely to crash due to corrupt downloads).

 ### Previous versions of SCENIC & SCENIC for previous versions of R/Bioconductor